Hacksmerian/Endless-Expansion/README.txt

 Adds new Remnant tech missions for different alien species.
 (Finish Sestor storyline and Cognizence first)

 Adds Remnant missions related to the Avgi and Aberrant.
+(Finish Cognizence and Twilight Escape first)